 RetailSpaces is an invite-only event for store development, design and construction executives.
 The inaugural retreat brought together an eclectic mix of companies like Whole Foods, Advance Auto Parts, Microsoft, Chuck E. Cheese, Cartier, T-Mobile, Life Time Fitness, Wendy's and dozens of others for quality conversation and networking.
 Compared to the mundane presentation format typically found at industry conferences, this event utilized a laid-back, dialogue- driven approach.

 So what do KFC and J.Crew have in common?
-Unfortunately, I don't have the answer as the quote was provided on a post-event evaluation (yeah, I know clickbait headline).
+Unfortunately, I don't have the answer as the quote was provided on a post-event evaluation (yeah, I know, clickbait headline).
 However, the key takeaway here is the advantage of looking beyond our everyday surroundings to find inspiration and validation for the work we do.
-While there is undeniable value in similar businesses coming together (benchmarking, forming alliances) it is not as valuable when you are in search of fresh ideas, and in fact, often leads to sameness and mediocrity.
+While there is undeniable value in similar businesses coming together (benchmarking, forming alliances), it is not as valuable when you are in search of fresh ideas, and in fact, often stifles creativity and breeds mediocrity.

 Mick McConnell’s quote also attests to the power of live events and face-to-face collaboration.
 Virtual offerings will never come close to providing an effective platform for the cross-pollination of ideas and the connecting of companies and disciplines that do not traditionally mix.